collocations.org

 Most trains are running late because of the accident.

-The next train to arrive at Platform 2 is the 12.30 from Leeds. | The train came in and I got on. | The train drew into the station.
+The next train to arrive at Platform 2 is the 12.30 from Leeds.
+(BrE)

 come, go

-We didn''t want to leave the platform in case the train came.
+We didn't want to leave the platform in case the train came.

 reach

-return | depart, draw out (of sth), leave, pull away, pull out (of sth), start (off), steam out
+depart, draw out (of sth), leave, pull away, pull out (of sth), start, start off

 The train pulled out of the station.